 Walking your dog on a leash is meant to keep them safe and comfortable, so it's up to your learn how to take control of your surroundings and how to handle unexpected situations.

-Being approached by an off-leash dog isn’t always a negative interaction, but you know your dog and their training well enough to decide if you want your dog interacting with the approaching dog.
+Being approached by an off-leash dog isn’t always a negative interaction, but you know your well trained dog enough to decide if you want them interacting with a dog that is off-leash.

 Choose the Right Environment to Walk Your Dog

-The first thing to note is that leash laws are in place for a reason and should be followed to keep yours and other dogs safe.
+The first thing to note is that leash laws are in place for a reason and should be followed to keep your pup(s) and other dogs safe.

 Always choose the environment that is right for your dog’s personality and training.
 If your dog is leash reactive, easily spooked, or shows aggressive tendencies towards other dogs, then you should avoid areas with off-leash dogs and high traffic.

 If you take your dog to an off-leash park, be open to your dog meeting other animals.
-If your dog is not dog-friendly, then this is not the place for them.
+If your dog is enjoys their space, then this is not the place for them.

 It’s your responsibility to leave an area that your dog isn’t comfortable or safe in, even if other pet owners are breaking the law.
 Preventing an attack is always better than trying to break one up.